plan4hub/yoda/README.md

 # Yoda

 Yoda is a lightweight extention to GitHub (Cloud or Enterprise) for supporting Agile Project Management using GitHub issues.
-Yoda was developed as an internal tool inside Hewlett Packard Enterprise (HPE)<!--- and OpenSources using an MIT license in spring of 2018.
+Yoda was developed as an internal tool inside Hewlett Packard Enterprise (HPE) and OpenSourced using an MIT license in 2018.
--->
-.

 ## Getting Started